DHARPA-Project/kiara/README.md

 # kiara

-*A workflow management and execution engine for the DHARPA project.*
+*A pipeline management and execution engine for the DHARPA project.*

  - Documentation: [https://dharpa.org/kiara](https://dharpa.org/kiara)
  - Code: [https://github.com/DHARPA-Project/kiara](https://github.com/DHARPA-Project/kiara)

 ## Description

-Documentation still to be done.
+*Kiara* is the data orchestration engine driving the DHARPA project application (yet to be named).
+It uses a modular approach to let users re-use tried and tested data orchestration pipelines, as well as create new ones from existing building blocks.
+It also helps you manage your research data, and augment it with automatically-, semi-automatically-, and manually- created metadata.

 ## Downloads